-3.1.1.1 A Physician shall be prepared to respond, in person, as medically appropriate and necessary to meet the emergency and non-emergent needs of the Physician's inpatients and the Emergency Department within the time(s) established for such responses by such Physician's Department as approved by the Medical Executive Committee at each Hospital Campus.
+3.1.1.1 A Physician shall be prepared to respond, in person, as medically appropriate and necessary to meet the emergency and non-emergent needs of the Physician's inpatients and the Emergency Department within the time(s) established for such responses by such Physician's Department as approved by the MEC at each Hospital Campus.

-3.1.1.2 "In person" response shall mean:

-3.1.1.2.1 As to a Physician "on-call", the capability to be present in the Emergency Department to begin examination/treatment of a patient, and
+3.1.1.2 "In person" response shall mean the "on-call" practitioner (or covering physician) must be present to begin examination/treatment of a patient.